Don’t put it off any longer, because with an e-bike you could be having the best riding experience of your life right now!

 We guide you through the process of buying the best electric mountain bikes, from explaining what they do and don’t do, through to recommending key bikes.

 An electric mountain bike has a battery and an electric motor.
 The motor only works when you are pedalling, as a ‘power assist’.
 The motor stops assisting once speeds of 25 kph (15.5 mph) are reached.

 Our favourite e-bikes of the moment.
 Full reviews below.

 If you’ve been thinking about getting an e-bike but you’ve been holding out, waiting to see if the development process shows any signs of settling down.
 Don’t put it off any longer, because you could be having the best riding experience of your life right now.

 We’re reviewing e-mountain bikes more and more these days.
-Every edition of mbr magazine has an electric bike review or two in there somewhere.
-Here are our favourite ebikes…
+Here are our favourite e-bikes…

 Rocky Mountain Altitude Powerplay 70

 With most e-bikes the choice of motor defines aspects of the frame geometry and to a lesser degree the suspension characteristics of the bike.
 Not with new Rock Mountain Altitude Powerplay.
 With its bespoke motor Rocky has been able to design an ebike that reflects the ride quality of a highly evolved 150mm trail bike.
 With instant power pickup, extended battery life and streamline proportions it’s not just the handling of the Rocky that will get you charged up for riding.
 It’s the best bike in this test by some margin, but we had an issue with the motor momentarily cutting and raising questions over it’s reliability.